MD-Studio/MDStudio_propka/README.md

 After successful build of the container follow the steps starting from `docker run` in install option 1.

-### Install option 3 standalone deployment of the service.
+### Install option 3 standalone deployment of the service
 If you prefer a custom installation over a (pre-)build docker container you can clone the MDStudio_propka GitHub repository and install `mdstudio_propka` locally as: